 For example, you can claim compensation for reasonable costs in recovering the incurred debt as well as an additional late payment fee, depending on the size of the unpaid debt.
 These terms should be made clear in your customer agreement.
 The late payment fee will encourage your client to pay now if they want to avoid more costs further down the line.

 Keep in mind that debt collection and its application vary widely from country to country.
 Some entire regions have no legislation to support suppliers.
 Late payment letters may be ignored.
-Croner’s Reference Book for Exporters is a useful resource for information on trade practices, as are our and collection profiles available here.
+Croner’s Reference Book for Exporters is a useful resource for information on trade practices, as are our country risk rating reports and debt collection agency profiles available here.